CTRI-12-Scratch-Project/PitchIt/README.md

 ## About
-Introducing Pitch It, a fullstack web-app built using React, Express, and PostgreSQL.
+Pitch It, a fullstack web-app built using React, Express, and PostgreSQL.
 Pitch it allows users to create projects, pitch their ideas to other developers, and recruit other developers based on their skillset.
-Here's Young to Demo

 ## Installing